Lessinia: Hydrography

-The phenomenon of karstification typical of the limestone rocks that form Lessinia has made its hydrographic network highly articulated and varied, characterized by a great ramification of streams that during the glacial and quaternary periods have contributed to carve out the stream valleys that make up the territory.
-Throughout the plateau there are a number of springs, both temporary ones related to snow melt and rainfall, and permanent ones, which flow mainly at the outlet of the valleys between the upper and lower plains.
-The most notable ones are found on the Trentino side in the Ronchi valley, about 11 km long and crossed by the Ala stream, and in Val Bona, while on the other sides those in Val di Illasi and between Velo and Val di Mazzano are the most substantial.
+The karstification of the limestone rocks that form much of Lessinia has produced an irregular and partly discontinuous hydrographic network.
+During the Quaternary, stream erosion and glacial or periglacial phases contributed to carving the valleys that dissect the plateau.
+Throughout the area there are numerous springs, both temporary ones related to snowmelt and rainfall and permanent ones, which flow mainly at the outlet of the valleys between the upper and lower plains.
+The most notable are found on the Trentino side in the Ronchi valley, about 11 km long and crossed by the Ala stream, and in Val Bona, while on the Veronese side those in Val d'Illasi and between Velo and Val di Mazzano are among the most substantial.

-Below is a list of the main watercourses present in Lessinia starting from the west and going eastward.
-At Fumane transits the progno of the same name (a term in Veronese dialect for a stream), which after originating from Mount San Giovanni and Mount Loffa travels about 14 km of the Progni valley receiving water from numerous tributaries.
-The Marano di Valpolicella valley, just 7 km long, is traversed by the Marano stream coming from Vajo Camporal and whose source is located at Mount Noroni.
-Further east, the 11-km-long Negrar di Valpolicella valley is traversed by the stream of the same name, which originates from the Fane stream and has as tributaries the Fiamene, Prun, Mazzano, San Ciriaco, Sieresol, Pozzetta, Quena and Cancello streams, among others.
-In the lowlands, the Negrar and Marano streams join and then flow into the Adige River.
+At Fumane flows the progno of the same name, progno being a Veronese dialect term for a stream.
+After originating from Mount San Giovanni and Mount Loffa, it travels about 14 km through the Progni valley, receiving water from numerous tributaries.
+The Marano di Valpolicella valley, about 7 km long, is crossed by the Marano stream, which comes from Vajo Camporal and rises at Mount Noroni.
+Further east, the 11-km-long Negrar di Valpolicella valley is traversed by the stream of the same name, which originates from the Fane stream and has among its tributaries the Fiamene, Prun, Mazzano, San Ciriaco, Sieresol, Pozzetta, Quena and Cancello streams.
+In the lowlands, the Negrar and Marano streams join and flow into the Adige River.

-Near the city of Verona, the Quinzano stream and the Avesa stream reach the plains, both of which then flow into the Adige.
-East of Verona is the great Valpantena valley, oriented north-south and extending for about 26 km with a catchment area of 150 km², ending in the north with a bifurcation that divides the Alta Valpantena from the Vajo dell'Anguilla.
-The stream of Valpantena, after passing through the built-up area of Borgo Venezia, flows into the Adige west of San Michele Extra.
-Further east, from Cima Trappola originates the Vajo Squaranto, which joins the Vajo Illasi after receiving several tributaries including the Fibbio and Marcellise streams, at San Martino Buon Albergo and then terminates in the Adige before Belfiore.
+Near Verona, the Quinzano and Avesa streams reach the plain and then flow into the Adige.
+East of Verona is the great Valpantena valley, oriented north-south and extending for about 26 km with a catchment area of 150 km².
+To the north it divides into the Alta Valpantena and the Vajo dell'Anguilla.
+The stream of Valpantena, after passing through the area of Borgo Venezia, flows into the Adige west of San Michele Extra.
+Further east, the Vajo Squaranto originates from Cima Trappola and joins the Vajo Illasi after receiving several tributaries, including the Fibbio and Marcellise streams, at San Martino Buon Albergo, then ending in the Adige before Belfiore.